 Typically, you will have at least five GCSEs graded A*- C, including English Language and Maths.
 Alternatively you may have equivalent intermediate qualifications at Merit grade or above, along with GCSE grade 4/C in English Language and Maths.

-All of the units in this qualification are mandatory and will provide the core video game arts and mechanics technical knowledge and skills required for progression towards working as a games artist or designer in the video games sector.
+The units in this qualification will provide the core technical knowledge and skills required for progression towards working as a games programmer, technical artist or designer in the video games sector.